cloud-computing-csye-6225/webapp/README.md

 # webapp

 ## Overview
-This springboot application is implemented for a healthcheck feature.
+This springboot application is implemented for a user CRUD feature.
 The application tries making connection with MySQL database.
-The responses and status of the connection are checked with the "/healthz" rest endpoint
+The responses and status of the connection are checked with the "/api/users" rest endpoint

-## Features

-- Health Check Endpoint: The "/healthz" endpoint connects to database and returns
-- "200 OK' if connection is successful
-- "503 Service Unavailable " if the connection is unsuccessful

 ## Dependencies and Prerequisites